mialkin/docs/databases/postgres/postgres.md

 ### Relations

 For all of their differences, *tables* and *indexes* — the most important database objects — have one thing in common: they consist of rows.
-This point is quite self-evident when we think of tables, but it is equally true for �-tree nodes, which contain indexed values and references to other nodes or table rows.
+This point is quite self-evident when we think of tables, but it is equally true for B-tree nodes, which contain indexed values and references to other nodes or table rows.

-Some other objects also have the same structure; for example, sequences (virtual- ly one-row tables) and materialized views (which can be thought of as tables that “keep” the corresponding queries).
-Besides, there are regular views, which do not store any data but otherwise are very similar to tables.
+Some other objects also have the same structure; for example, **sequences** (virtually one-row tables) and **materialized views** (which can be thought of as tables that "remember" the corresponding queries).
+Besides, there are regular **views**, which do not store any data but otherwise are very similar to tables.

 In PostgreSQL, all these objects are referred to by the generic term **relation**.

+The system catalog table for relations was originally called `pg_relation`, but following the object orientation trend, it was soon renamed to `pg_class`, which we are now used to.
+Its columns still have the `REL` prefix though.

 ### Files and forks